A version of this article was originally published in Triathlete Magazine

 Ingredients only become a cake after proper mixing and baking and carbon structures only achieve their potential when the resin and carbon fiber are layed-up and cured ideally.
 It is quicker and less expensive to minimize engineering and limit heat and pressure treatment.
 While a rideable frame may still result, a poorly engineered frame that is improperly treated will not be as strong or ride the same as a frame that is well engineered and properly treated.
 Frequently, part of what you pay for in a higher grade carbon frame is not only better grade materials, but also the assurance that the frame was engineered and manufactured using refined and proven processes that minimize contamination and maximize the integrity and ride quality of the materials.

 In the end, an aerospace grade frame only results if aerospace grade materials, aerospace grade engineering and aerospace grade assembly processes are all used simultaneously.
 If one frame/bike costs more than another, it is likely because it was built using higher grade materials and/or more refined and controlled processes.
 Shop intelligently and remember, the best made bike in the world will not do much for you if it does not fit you well.
-Have a professional fit and geometry search done first and then consider the quality and ride of only those options that fit you well.
+Have a professional fit and rider matched bike search done first and then consider the quality and ride of only those options that fit you well.

 In the next article, we will bite into carbon fiber quality, grading methods, and the murky marketing that often surrounds the subject.